avigloz/ahura/README.md

 # ahura
-Ahura - A Minimal Node Import Manager
+Ahura - A Minimal Node `require` Manager

 ![NPM](https://img.shields.io/npm/l/ahura)
 ![npm](https://img.shields.io/npm/dm/ahura)

 ## Introduction

-`ahura` lets you organize how you import packages in your projects.
+`ahura` lets you organize how you `require` modules in your projects.

 No dependencies and tiny.